How Much Money Should I Save for a Child’s Education?

 Another option is a state university or college covered by the free tuition law (Republic Act 10931 or the Universal Access to Quality Tertiary Education Act).
 Qualified students in premier state universities like UP and PUP no longer pay for tuition, miscellaneous fees, and other school fees starting in the academic year 2018-2019.

 However, the free tuition law has numerous conditions and restrictions, so you don’t know for sure if your child will qualify for it.
 Also, it isn’t certain if this law will still be implemented by the time your child enters college.

 2. Your Target School’s Current Tuition

 Once you’ve determined your target college, find out how much the current tuition is in that particular school.
 You can find the information on the school’s official website or through search engines for Philippine colleges like finduniversity.ph, among others.

-Tuition in the Philippines increases by an average of 10% every year—about twice the country’s average inflation rate of 4% to 5%.
+Tuition fees in the Philippines increase by an average of 10% every year—about twice the country’s average inflation rate of 4% to 5%.
 While the cost of education rises exponentially, household incomes don’t grow as much.

 Can you already imagine how costly it will be to fund your child’s education?